Questions about the Champions School Program

 What do we have to bring to the Showcase?

-Schools will be assigned a 6’x3’ table that they can use to exhibit their project.
-Each table will have access to electricity, but please bring extension cords and a power strip.
-Some schools make a poster that they use to display their projects, some bring interactive games, activities or materials to share with visitors, and others bring a laptop to show their project PowerPoint or video summary.
+Schools will be assigned a table that they can use to exhibit their project.
+Some schools make a poster that they use to display their projects, some bring interactive games, activities or materials to share with visitors.
+Please note that there is no access to electricity and no storage available for any items you bring.
 The hard copy of your project summaries and any other documentation that you mailed to BIANJ will be on your table for you to use.
 Also, faculty advisors will need to bring signed copies of the media release form for each person attending.
-Examples of previous year’s project displays can be viewed on the Champion Schools webinar.

 Questions about the Driving Simulator